appview-team/appview/docs/BUILD.md

 ### `make all`

 This starts a build of the core (the library and loaders) and CLI.
 Use `make coreall` if you'd like to skip building the CLI.
-Use `make scope` for the opposite.
+Use `make appview` for the opposite.

 These commands run the build in the local environment using locally installed dependencies.
 This is only supported on Ubuntu 18.04 and will generated a warning if it detects another local operating system.
 You are encoraged to use `make build` instead.